snowdrop/jester/README.md

 [09:11:59.456] [INFO] [spring] Service stopped (Spring Boot)
 ```

-The same test works locally and in Kubernetes.
+The same test works locally and in Kubernetes/OpenShift.

 Find this Spring example in [here](examples/spring-greetings).